 Akiko Kelley; College of Architecture, Art, and Planning '24

-Akiko is a junior in the College of Architecture, Art, and Planning, majoring in Urban and Regional Studies with a double minor in Business and Inequality Studies.
-She is a native of the San Francisco Bay Area, and over the summer, she worked for an electrical construction company and discovered a multitude of new hobbies, including rock climbing and cooking.
-This year, she hopes to stay involved in Cornell Tradition events and intramural soccer.
+Akiko is a senior in the College of Architecture, Art, and Planning, majoring in Urban and Regional Studies with a double minor in Business and Inequality Studies.
+She is a native of the San Francisco Bay Area, and over the summer, she worked in commercial real estate lending.
+In her free time, she stays busy with a multitude of hobbies including rock climbing, volunteer youth soccer coaching, and cooking.
+This year, she plans to stay involved in Cornell Tradition events and intramural soccer.

 Aminat Ibrahim is a PhD student in Biomedical Engineering studying how to reduce thrombosis on implantable cardiovascular devices.
 In Nigeria, she worked with AXA as a Business transformation analyst and BASF as a graduate intern.
 Quite recently, she co-founded a start-up that was among the first responders to the COVID-19 pandemic by developing face shields for health workers in Lagos, Nigeria.
 On-campus, she is the mentoring coordinator for BMEW.
 Aminat is big on advocating for underrepresented and minority groups; she enjoys hiking/site-seeing, volunteering, and meeting people.

 Isabel is majoring in Environmental Engineering with a minor in Inequality Studies.
 She lives in Carmel, NY, where she visits lakes and hikes often.
 Over the summer, she interned at Boehringer Ingelheim as an Environmental Health & Safety Intern.
 On campus, Isabel is co-lead of the Domestic subteam of Engineers Without Borders project team and co-director of SWE's Career Development Committee.
 Outside of academics, she enjoys watching comedies, gardening, and swimming.